Review of: Acorns

 - Start Investing With No Money — Acorns doesn’t have a minimum deposit to start using their service.

 - Free for College Students — To attract young savers/investors, Acorns is free to use for any college student for the first four years.

-- Only for "Boosting" Your Savings — Acorns savings amounts aren’t really suited to save the 5% to 20% annually you need to put towards retirement or larger goals.
+- Only for "Boosting" Your Savings — Acorns savings amounts aren’t really suited to save the 5% to 20% annually you need to put toward retirement or larger goals.

 - Can Lose Principal — It is possible to lose money with Acorns, though the recommended investments are pretty conservative.

 Acorns is a good start if you have little to invest or need a nudge to start investing without affecting your lifestyle, though the monthly deposits are way too small to be considered a serious method for saving towards retirement.

 Betterment is a better option for larger deposit amounts with lower annual fees, and it offers retirement accounts.
 In response to Acorns’ microsavings service, Betterment has SmartDeposit, automating investing once your bank account is above a specified dollar amount.